Political positions of Donald Trump: Trade

+Cryptocurrencies

+In 2019, Trump expressed skepticism about cryptocurrencies.
+In a post on Twitter, he said, "I am not a fan of Bitcoin and other Cryptocurrencies, which are not money, and whose value is highly volatile and based on thin air.
+Unregulated Crypto Assets can facilitate unlawful behavior, including drug trade and other illegal activity".

+During the 2024 election campaign, Trump became the first presidential candidate to accept digital assets as donations.
+He has since, vowed to create a federal "Bitcoin stockpile" from Bitcoins seized by the US government from criminals over time, or by simply acquiring new Bitcoins.

 Environment and energy

 By March 2016, Trump had not released any plans to combat climate change or provided details regarding his approach to energy issues more broadly.

-In May 2016, Trump asked U.S. Representative Kevin Cramer, Republican of North Dakota—described by Reuters as "one of America's most ardent drilling advocates and climate change skeptics"—to draft Trump's energy policy.
+In May 2016, Trump asked Republican U.S. representative Kevin Cramer of North Dakota—described by Reuters as "one of America's most ardent drilling advocates and climate change skeptics"—to draft Trump's energy policy.

 California drought

 In May 2016, Trump said that he could solve the water crisis in California.
-He declared that "there is no drought," a statement which the Associated Press noted is incorrect.
+He declared that "there is no drought", a statement which the Associated Press noted is incorrect.
 Trump accused California state officials of denying farmers of water so they can send it out to sea "to protect a certain kind of three-inch fish."
 According to the AP, Trump appeared to be referring to a dispute between Central Valley farming interests and environmental interests; California farmers accuse water authorities of short-changing them of the water in their efforts to protect endangered native fish species.